pantheon-systems/documentation/source/content/guides/decoupled/overview/02-considerations.md

 ## Backend Requirements

-The following components required for your backend, especially if using the starter kits for Pantheon Front-End Sites:
+The following components are required for your backend, especially if using the starter kits for Pantheon Front-End Sites:

 - Lando: An open source, cross-platform, local development environment, and DevOps tool built on Docker container technology.
      - Install the latest release of Lando.
 Lando ships with a recommended version of Docker Desktop if you do not already have it installed.